FreeRCT/FreeRCT/README.rst

 VERSION_STRING          -                             Use this string as the build version.
 If not specified, the version is detected
                                                       automatically from git.
 If this also fails, the version defaults to '0.0.0-revdetect-broken'.
 ASAN                    OFF                           Use AddressSanitizer (see below).
-CMAKE_INSTALL_PREFIX    '/usr'                        Directory where 'make install' installes USERDATA_PREFIX         '~/.freerct' (Windows) or     Directory where user data such as savegames is stored.
+CMAKE_INSTALL_PREFIX    '/usr'                        Directory where 'make install' installs.
+USERDATA_PREFIX         '~/.freerct' (Windows) or     Directory where user data such as savegames is stored.
-                        '~/.config/freerct' (other)   Note that in the USERDATA_PREFIX variable expansion of the '~' character to the user home directory is performed by FreeRCT at runtime and should NOT be done by shell expansion to ensure that the executable can be used by multiple users.
+                        '~/.config/freerct' (other)   Note that '~' character expansion in the USERDATA_PREFIX variable to the user home directory is performed by FreeRCT at runtime and should NOT be done by shell expansion to ensure that the executable can be used by multiple users.
 ======================= ============================= ================================================================================================